The Comeback Kids

 The members of the team became a very close knit group.
 By staying together, their routines became more sophisticated and well-executed. they realized how good they were getting.
 They entered a few dance competitions and performed well.
 That's when they decided to train hard and go for a World Championship.

-I am proud to say that the team won a World Dance Championship before disbanding in 2003.
+I am to report the team won a World Dance Championship before disbanding in 2003.

 Not only did this group form a powerful 'In-Crowd' of their own, they provided leadership and energy to the studio that was absolutely invaluable.
 The studio would follow them everywhere to see them perform.
 Heartbeat gave a huge shot in the arm to our Western program.